 Madamombe proposed starting a boundary-breaking company to build full scale floating cities that are integrated and sustainable.
 She was hyper-cognizant of the advantage of tabula rasa– by virtue of never having been done before, expanding the built world onto the ocean presented a corollary opportunity to write the rulebook and shape the future of humanity.

-The two studied historical and contemporary precedents in granular detail.
+The two studied historical and contemporary precedents.
 They found designers of previous iterations tended to tackle one challenge at a time through a narrowly defined set of parameters.
 In contrast, the OCEANIX model would utilize the context of the city to address systemic, networked problems, including energy, and food systems.
 Such an integrated vision would require a multi-disciplinary team of world-class collaborators.

 Given the criteria, Helena Member Bjarke Ingels’ architectural firm BIG was a natural fit for OCEANIX.
 Though major players on the world stage – to date the firm has completed 46 projects globally, with dozens under construction and many more more in various stages of development – BIG’s staff is uniformly younger than that of most firms of its stature.
 (In his mid-forties, Ingels himself has reached a pinnacle in his field decades earlier than most contemporaries).
 BIG’s youthful spirit is evident in risk-taking, forward-thinking work that includes a prototype for human habitation on Mars and a supersonic hyperloop transportation system.